Fenrir Code Audit Tool

 ## Usage

-Step 1: Run the exe file, or the application/server/main.go file.
-You can specify the code repository path using the -i parameter in the command line, or specify the code repository path in the resources\config.yaml file (be sure to use double slashes) to start the MCP server.
-Example of command line specification:
+First, run the exe file, or the application/server/main.go file.
+You can use the -i parameter in the command line to specify the code repository path, or specify the code repository path in the resources\config.yaml file (be sure to use double slashes) to start the MCP server.

 .\Fenrir-CodeAuditTool.exe -i "D:\CodeAudit\Apache Sling CMS 1.1.8\apache-sling-cms-1.1.8"

-Step 2: Use Cherry Studio or other client tools to configure this MCP server, and configure the large model API key to start the conversation.
-(The API key for the large model needs to be purchased separately).
+Second, use Cherry Studio or other client tools to configure this MCP server, configure the large model API key, and you can start the dialogue to use.
+(The API key of the large model needs to be purchased by yourself).

-Note: You can check the corresponding code repository's AST (抽象语法树, Abstract Syntax Tree) cache files in the cache directory.
+Note: You can view the AST cache file corresponding to the code repository in the cache directory.

 ## Project Structure